 Advocacy Impact Programme

 The AIP aims to better enable the PSAM and its partners to learn from their advocacy achievements and challenges so that their work remains relevant and at the forefront of the sector.
 This is done through undertaking research on the work of PSAM and its partners, which it shares within the social accountability community of practice with the aim of influencing African and global discourses in the field.
+The AIP aims to contribute to the conceptual and theoretical understandings of the Social Accountability sector, allowing PSAM, partners and civil society to learn from advocacy achievements and challenges.

 Key functions of the AIP include: research, fostering learning within the PSAM and its partners, knowledge generation and distribution, and networking across the sector.